CicciaLab/iSTOP/README.md

 ### Using a BSgenome package

 Pre-built genome sequence packages are provided by Bioconductor as "BSgenome" packages.
 To get a list of all available BSgenome packages you can run `BSgenome::available.genomes()`.
-For this example we will install the BSgenome package that corresponds to the hg38 assemply (as this matches the CDS coordinates we downloaded earlier).
+For this example we will install the BSgenome package that corresponds to the Human hg38 assembly (as this matches the CDS coordinates we downloaded earlier).

 ``` r
 # Note that the package only needs to be installed once.
 No need to run this again.